- Caltrans Home

 Process: Section 35401.5(d) of the California Vehicle Code (CVC) states, "The Department of Transportation or local authorities may establish a process whereby access to terminals or services may be applied for upon a route not previously established as an access route."
 The terminal is considered any place of business, provided that it is a legal operation."

-Geometric Criteria: 2012 California Manual on Uniform Traffic Control Devices (CA MUTCD), Page 568 states: "2.
-On Local Highways: • Signing of egress from a State Terminal Access route to a local Terminal Access route shall be done by Caltrans, only if: a) The local agency has requested that Caltrans place the sign and, b) the local agency has informed Caltrans in writing that the local roads and intersections on the proposed local Terminal Access route meet all geometric criteria for STAA trucks and, c) where the proposed Terminal Access route passes through more than one local jurisdiction, each affected agency has informed Caltrans in writing that the local roads and intersections on the proposed local Terminal Access route meet all geometric criteria* for STAA trucks and, b) the State highway ramp or intersection meets all geometric criteria for STAA trucks. *The geometric criteria involves using a STAA vehicle to design the intersection or ramp so that the STAA vehicle can stay in its lane without encroaching into the adjacent or opposing lane."
+Geometric Criteria: 2014 California Manual on Uniform Traffic Control Devices (CA MUTCD), Page 560 (6 Mb file) states: "2.
+On Local Routes: • Signing of egress from a State Terminal Access route to a local Terminal Access route shall be done by Caltrans, only if: a) The local agency has requested that Caltrans place the sign and, b) the local agency has informed Caltrans in writing that the local roads and intersections on the proposed local Terminal Access route meet all geometric criteria for STAA trucks and, c) where the proposed Terminal Access route passes through more than one local jurisdiction, each affected agency has informed Caltrans in writing that the local roads and intersections on the proposed local Terminal Access route meet all geometric criteria for STAA trucks and, d) Caltrans has verified that the State highway ramps or intersections meet all geometric criteria for STAA trucks."

 Sign Installation: The sign installation is required by law.
-The 2012 California Manual on Uniform Traffic Control Devices (CA MUTCD), Page 568 under "2.
-On Local Highways" states:
+The 2014 California Manual on Uniform Traffic Control Devices (CA MUTCD), Page 560 (6 Mb file) under "2.
+On Local Routes" states:

-- Local agency shall place G66-56(CA) signs at every critical decision point on the Terminal Access route, including a G66-56(CA) sign with END Auxiliary (M4-6) sign at the 24-hour turn-around location where the Terminal Access route ends if it does not connect to another STAA route.
+- ... the local agency or agencies shall place G66-56(CA) signs at every critical decision point on the Terminal Access route in their respective jurisdictions, including a G66-56(CA) sign with END Auxiliary (M4-6) sign at the 24-hour turn-around location where the Terminal Access route ends if it does not connect to another STAA route.

 - ...
-Caltrans shall place a G66-56(CA) sign on the State route in advance of the ramp or intersection to the local Terminal Access highway.
+Caltrans shall place a G66-56(CA) sign on the State route in advance of the ramp or intersection to the local Terminal Access route.

 Basis for Denial: A request for a terminal route can be denied; however, the CVC Section 35401.5(d) states, "The denial of a request for access to terminals and services shall be only on the basis of safety and an engineering analysis of the proposed access route."